-Potential complications of pink eye may include an inflammation of the cornea which can impair vision.
-Repeated bouts of pink eye such as the kind I've been having suggest an underlying systemic disease.
-See an opthamologist if your suspected pink eye persists, if the discharge from your eyes is yellow or green (suggesting bacterial pink eye), or if you are unsure what it might be.
+Potential complications of pink eye may include inflammation of the cornea, which can impair vision.
+Repeated bouts of the pink eye such as the kind I've been having suggest an underlying systemic disease.
+See an ophthalmologist if your suspected pink eye persists, if the discharge from your eyes is yellow or green (suggesting bacterial pink eye), or if you are unsure what it might be.

 If you suspect you may have pink eye, keep this uncomfortable and potentially very contagious condition from spreading to others.

 Here are some helpful tips: